-Are you ready for an all-natural solid lotion bar that your skin will literally be begging for all winter long?
-Gentle on your sensitive skin but strong enough to keep your skin safe from harsh winter weather?
+Are you ready for an all-natural solid lotion bar that your skin will literally be begging for all year long?
+Gentle on your sensitive skin but strong enough to keep your skin safe even in harsh weather?
 Well, we have it right here all wrapped up in a pretty little bow just for you!

 This time of year, my skin can get so dried out.
 That's why I love these lotion bars we are making today!